Provision of early childhood education services

 Annual growth in number of licensed ECE services

-There were 4,292 licensed ECE services at the end of March 2013.
-Excluding mergers3, this number was 2.3% higher than a year before.
-This increase represents the difference between the percent of services that opened that year (3.9%) and the percent of services that closed (1.6%).
-Services grew 21.2% over the last five years.
+There were 4,292 licensed ECE services at the end of December 2013.
+Excluding mergers3, the number was 2.0% higher than a year before.
+This increase represents the difference between the percent of services that opened that year (3.2%) and the percent of services that closed (1.2%).
+Services grew 17.7% over the last five years.
 Annual growth in the number of services has always been positive.
-It was particularly strong in 2009, peaking at 6.9% in the year to September 2009.
+It was particularly strong in 2009, peaking at 6.9% in September 2009.
 Since then, annual growth has fallen back to 2006-2007 levels.
 See Table 1 and Figure 1.

-Figure 1: Annual (month-on-month) percentage growth of number of licensed services (excluding impact of mergers)
+Figure 1: Annual (month-on-month) percentage growth in number of licensed services (excluding impact of mergers)

 The increased levels of growth after 2005 and after 2007 followed significant changes to the funding system in both years.
 In 2005, a new system was introduced that was based on cost-drivers and paid services more if they fulfilled certain quality requirements, mostly concerning the qualifications held by their teachers.
 In 2007, 20 Hours ECE was introduced.
 Both changes increased the average hourly rates paid to ECE services.